Torts Essay Exam Law School Hypo

 may not even consider taking any legal action.

-LAW STUDENT TORT ESSAY EXAM ANSWER WITH COMMENTS BY LAW SCHOOL TORTS PROFESSOR
+LAW STUDENT TORTS EXAM ANSWER WITH COMMENTS BY TORTS PROFESSOR

 The question is whether John Doe's conduct knew of Dolly's special sensitivity, and whether a woman in Dolly's shoes would have been seriously anguished?
 From my perspective, the comment that she is "hotter than Brittney" would probably cause severe mental anguish in a reasonable woman.
 The distress must be severe enough to cause physical manifestation (e.g. loss of sleep); from the facts tense and irritability is not a physical manifestation.
 The supervisor's comment must have been severe enough because she later decides that she should quit her job.
 But a court will hold him liable only if there was a physical manifestation and had Dolly sought medical attention for it.
 Thus, John Doe is probably not liable.